-Project management in an inseparable part of organizations in today’s fast changing global economy.
+Project management is an inseparable part of organizations in today’s fast-changing global economy.
 Its practices began a century ago, but it became an essential factor of successful organizations only in the past few decades.
 Managing projects efficiently is crucial for organizations that want to overcome obstacles and achieve their goals and objectives.

 The measures that an organization can take to assure that its critical business functions are protected in the event of a disaster:

-Disaster recovery is suitable for all types of business and industries, regardless of their size.
-According to London Chamber Commerce and Industry, 90% of businesses that lose data from a disaster are forced to shut within 2 years of the disaster.
+Disaster recovery is suitable for all types of businesses and industries, regardless of their size.
+According to the London Chamber of Commerce and Industry, 90% of businesses that lose data from a disaster are forced to shut down within 2 years of the disaster.

 The benefits of having an effective disaster recovery plan within your organization include:

 - It helps an organization to be prepared in the event of a disaster.